gorenje/redback/README.md

 After that,

-- Node Red can be accessed via [http://127.0.0.1:1880](http://127.0.0.1:1880), and
+- Node-Red flows can be accessed via [http://127.0.0.1:1880](http://127.0.0.1:1880),
-- the web frontend via [http://127.0.0.1:8082](http://127.0.0.1:8082).
+- the web frontend via [http://127.0.0.1:8082](http://127.0.0.1:8082), and
+- the Admin tool via [http://127.0.0.1:1880/ui](http://127.0.0.1:1880/ui) (the Node-Red dashboard).

 I won't go into the details of sign up, login and create auctions, that is beyond the scope.

 ## Repository Structure

-I have deployed all this to Heroku and hence the top-level structure is a python webapp that is deployable to heroku.
+I have deployed all this to Heroku and hence the top-level structure is a Python webapp that is deployable to heroku.
+The `webapp` directory is a classic [Flask](https://palletsprojects.com/p/flask/) project, nothing special about it.

 Node-Red is deployed by updating flows on heroku.
 I installed Node-Red using this [repo](https://github.com/gorenje/node-red-heroku).
 The Node-Red [flow.json](/node-red/data/flows.json) contains the entire backend, credentials are stored in `.env` files on the top-level.

-When running Node-Red locally, changes made to the flow are stored in the repo, i.e., each deploy overwrites the `flows.json` in this repo.
+When running Node-Red locally, changes made to the flow are stored in the repo, i.e., each deploy overwrites the `flows.json` in the repository.

 The [database schema](/postgres/database-schema.sql) was generated using [pgModeler](https://pgmodeler.io/) which meant that I used a lot more functionality within the database than in the application.
-For example, `updated_at` fields are updated via postgres triggers and not via an ORM.
-Database changes are trigger and will remain so.
+For example, `updated_at` fields are updated via Postgres triggers and not via an ORM.

+Database changes are tricky and will remain so.
+There are no migrations concept. pgModeler can do diffs between models and existing databases, however these are destructive, i.e., dropping a table to add a column to that table.
+Diffs can be useful but should be handled with care.

 ## Lesson Learnings